 At BIOMILQ, we are developing technology for the production of milk outside the body — an innovation with profound implications for how we feed our babies, and how we feed our planet.
 With nature as the ideal to which we aspire, we spend a lot of time thinking about how milk is made inside the body, and what factors influence this remarkable process.
 This month, we want to share our fascination by providing a glimpse into the gland that makes us mammals.

-By understanding the behind-the-scenes of milk-making, we hope that moms cut themselves some slack, recognizing that there are many biological reasons for breastfeeding struggles, and that there is more than one way to feed a baby.
+By understanding the behind-the-scenes of milk-making, we hope that moms cut themselves some slack, recognizing that there are physiological reasons for breastfeeding struggles, and that there is more than one way to feed a baby.

 Across the animal kingdom, mammals are unique in their ability to produce a complete source of nutrition for their young within their own bodies — an ability that has afforded them a distinct evolutionary advantage, allowing mammals to thrive in almost every habitat on Earth.
 The milks of each species are as diverse as the class Mammalia itself, providing the precise blend of nutrients and bioactive molecules needed to support the growth and development of animals that range in total body mass from less than a tenth of a pound for the Etruscan shrew1 to a whopping 400,000 pounds for the blue whale (2).